diamondspacering/podfic-tracker-database/README.md

 TODO: separate md file for this? wiki?

 App performance is kinda suboptimal right now, it's a work in progress.
 Data will almost certainly load faster if you are using a local database.
 Pages will take a little while to render when you first go to them after running the app, but should load more quickly thereafter.
 Some changes to data can take a little while to show up, and loading state is not always clear on new pages; be patient.

-TODO: mention the update metadata script & env variables & json file for it

 ### UI